mesosphere/mesosaurus/README.md

     git clone https://github.com/mesosphere/mesosaurus.git
     </pre></code>

-2. Download and install libraries that Mesosaurus depends on and translate the Scala source code to bytecode:
+2. Build the task executor, which is written in C++ and install its binary where Mesosaurus can find it later on.
     <pre><code>
+    cd mesosaurus/task
+    make
+    </pre></code>

+3. Manually copy the task executor to the */tmp* directory on every slave machine in your Mesos cluster.
+   On your local machine, this would be:
+    <pre><code>
+    cp mesosaurus-task /tmp/
-    cd mesosaurus
+    cd ..
+    </pre></code>
+   This is only a temporary solution until we have a better one.

+4. Download and install libraries that Mesosaurus depends on and translate the Scala source code to bytecode:
+    <pre><code>
     sbt compile
     </code></pre>

-3. If you have a Mesos master running on your local machine you can simply execute Mesosaurus with default values for all settings:
+5. If you have a Mesos master running on your local machine you can simply execute Mesosaurus with default values for all settings:
     <pre><code>
     sbt run
     </code></pre>

-4. As a more complex example, you can run 10 tasks that take on average 1 second and arrive on average every 2 seconds on a Mesos installation with its master at a specified IP address and port:
+6. As a more complex example, you can run 10 tasks that take on average 1 second and arrive on average every 2 seconds on a Mesos installation with its master at a specified IP address and port: